Badgerati/Pode/docs/Tutorials/WebSockets.md

 ## Full Example

 > This full example is a cut-down version of the one found in `/examples/web-signal.ps1` of the main repository.

+If you open this example on multiple browsers, sending messages will be automatically received by all browsers without using async javascript!

 The file structure for these files is: